 Opening Address | Shannon Price Minter, National Center for Lesbian Rights

 11:00 – 11:50AM: Breakout #1

-Workshop Description: This workshop discuss DCFS department initiatives – Immersion Site involving all stakeholders.
-Our focus in foster care recruitment for LGBTQ kids, all teenagers, with a specific focus on African American teen boys, medically complex children and last but not least, our LGBTQ/Rainbow youth.
+Workshop Description: This panel will discuss the Department of Children and Family Services initiatives, foster care recruitment for LGBTQ kids, all teenagers, with a speci c focus on African American teen boys, medically complex children and LGBTQQ/Rainbow youth.